Fountain Green massacre: Event

-Revenge
+Revenge massacre

-Soon after the massacre, eight Utes were murdered in Nephi, in an act of revenge.
-According to a prominent local woman:

-In 2006 the remains of the slain Utes were discovered in an area of Nephi called Old Hallow.
+The next day, a group of eight Goshute Native Americans uninvolved with the attack at Fountain Green and seeking peace with the settlers at the fort in Nephi, Utah were invited into the fort then murdered and buried in a mass grave.
+In 2006 the remains of the victims were discovered in Nephi.

 Subsequent violence

 A little less than five years later, four Danish immigrants—Jens Jorgensen, his wife Hedevig Jorgensen Jens Terklesen, and Christian I. Kjerulf—were slain by natives in Salt Creek Canyon, while they were en route to settle with other Scandinavian immigrants in the Sanpete Valley.
 This tragedy, known as the Salt Creek Canyon Massacre, was marked by the brutality with which Jorgensen's wife and unborn child were butchered with a tomahawk.